How to Visit Moray and Maras in Peru (Full Guide!)

 Our Experience at Moray

 We saw a lot of terraces while we were in Peru (like at Machu Picchu and Pisac).
 Viewing them never really got old for me, though.
 When we arrived to Moray, the circular patterns completely blew me away.
-The amount of engineering that went into its construction was hard to fathom people achieving over 500 years ago.
-Yet the Inca succeeded in creating it.
+The amount of engineering that went into its construction was hard to fathom, especially considering they were created over 500 years ago.

-Our guide led us down to the center, and we were able to explore the complex.
-From the top of the terraces, we were able to take selfies with practically the whole complex in the background.
+Our guide led us down to the center of Moray, and we were able to explore the complex.
+From the top of the terraces, we were able to take photos with practically the whole complex in the background.
 Once we began walking in the center, however, it was a completely different perspective.
 I was struck by just how large Moray was as we traversed the terraces.

 Our guide explained a lot of Moray’s history and the different theories in how it was used.
 Like many creations of the Inca, it still remains shrouded in mystery.